Plethora777/mcpe_viz/README.md

 # MCPE Viz
 by Plethora777

-MCPE Viz is a command-line tool that parses Minecraft Pocket Edition (MCPE) world files (LevelDB).
+MCPE Viz is a command-line tool that parses Minecraft Pocket Edition (MCPE) world files.
 It creates overview images from the world files, and reports *lots* of details on your world.

 It can also: